readthedocs/readthedocs.org/docs/supported-tools.rst

 - For tools that release their versions incrementally without an EOL date, we choose a date based on:

-  - The release versions with breaking changes (mayor versions).
+  - A version with breaking changes is released (usually a mayor version update).
   - The date since it was last updated.
-  - And its usage on our platform.
+  - Its usage on our platform.

 .. note::